Are you wondering whether an exercise science degree is right for your career?

 For example, a certified PT applying for a position in a gym would only hope to start on the floor and work their way up, but a PT with a post-grad qualification could easily land a managerial or even executive position within the gym or the organization as a whole.

-PTs with degrees also have the potential to tap into higher income bracket client prospects.
+PTs with degrees also have the potential to tap into higher income bracket client prospects and higher personal trainer pay.

 As a personal trainer, having a degree allows you to stand head and shoulders above your competition, both due to market perception of your value and the significant surplus in knowledge and skill.

 What we mean by this is that a successful and lucrative PT career doesn’t require a degree.
-Having a degree gives you the opportunity to engage with other more exciting and higher-earning career prospects such as training athletes.
+Having a degree allows you to engage with other more exciting and higher-earning career prospects such as training athletes.

 Check out the following to help you add more value, experience, and recognition to your degree certificate.